Lemoncode/fonk-chars-not-black-list-validator/README.md

 This is a [fonk](https://github.com/Lemoncode/fonk) microlibrary that brings validation capabilities to:

-// TODO: Update description and example.

-- Validate if a field of a form ....
+- Validate if a field of a form only contains valid characters.

 How to add it to an existing form validation schema: